FAQ

 Horses reactions are a silent, honest and dispassionate response the emotions of those around them.
 Horses respond negatively to negative emotions.
 They respond positively to positive emotions.
 They do not have agendas, nor intentionally mislead.
 Through facilitated interaction with horses metaphoric and impartial input can be applied as a complement to conventional therapy, and creates a non-threatening environment for revealing and accepting the authentic self.

-This unbiased and immediate feedback can quickly draw out the heart of issues, Dr. Laurie Sullivan-Sakeada, a US Clinical Psychologist Practising in this field explains, “The horses are therapeutic and interactive tools that speed up the therapy process substantially …. one session of EAP in the barn is equal to five sessions “on the couch.”
+This unbiased and immediate feedback can quickly draw out the heart of issues, Dr. Laurie Sullivan-Sakeada, a US Clinical Psychologist Practising in this field explains, “The horses are therapeutic and interactive tools that speed up the therapy process substantially …. one session of Equine Assisted Psychotherapy in the barn is equal to five sessions “on the couch.”

 One leading US horse trainer working with the Horses for Heroes therapy programme succinctly describes the horse as “1200 lbs of lie detector”.
 The subtle and wide ranging expressions that are portrayed through the horse’s body language provides immediate direct feedback and instruction to Veteran delegates, handlers and therapists alike.

-Equine Therapy can serve to support any therapeutic process which places the individuals experience at the heart of their healing.
-There are not specific “best cases”, for example though, in the treatment of traumas it can be highly effective, or for conditions such as autism and aspergers.
+Equine Facilitated Psychotherapy (EFP) can serve to support any therapeutic process which places the individuals experience at the heart of their healing.
+There are not specific “best cases”, for example though, in the treatment of traumas it can be highly effective, or for supporting those with neurodiverse conditions such as ADHD, autism and aspergers.

 The horses create the space in which the therapeutic exchange can occur.
 The horses are not the “healers” per se, but along with the appropriate professional, facilitate a non-judgemental space in which problems and challenges can be explored.